Vikram (actor): 1999–2003: Breakthrough and critical acclaim

-He has playing a short role in Parthiban's critically acclaimed film House Full (1999), respectively.
+He played a short role in Parthiban's critically acclaimed film House Full (1999), respectively.
 In 1999, he played the eponymous lead in debutant director Bala's romantic drama Sethu.
 To prepare for the character, which was also referred to as Chiyaan, Vikram shaved his head, lost 21 kilograms and grew his nails long for the role.
 After beginning production in April 1997, the film went through development hell after industry strikes and lack of funds hampered progress.
 During this phase, he did not accept other acting offers to maintain the continuity of his looks.
 The film then struggled to find a distributor, who shunned it due to the tragic climax and the film remained unreleased.
 Vikram described the period of production as "the worst phase of his career" as he was financially strapped and "his fire was in danger of dying down".
 He turned down an opportunity from a friend to take up a job in technology and attempted to stay in the industry by directing a serial titled Mounam Pesiyadhey, with Ameer as his assistant director.
 Sethu finally released in December 1999 and initially began running at a single noon show at a suburban theater, but gradually gained an audience through word-of-mouth publicity.
 Eventually, it ran for over 100 days at several cinema halls across Chennai.
 Vikram was constantly being mobbed by people on the streets as a result of the film's success.
 Critics highly praised Vikram's performance with a reviewer referring to Vikram as "a revelation" and that "he is very natural and his acting in last few scenes are just too good and could even be compared with the best we have seen".
 Similarly, a critic from the Malaysian daily New Straits Times, described the film as an "unforgettable experience" and described Vikram's performance as "praise-worthy".
 The performance drew accolades with Vikram winning the Filmfare Special Award – South and the Tamil Nadu State Film Award Special Prize, in addition to his first nomination for the Filmfare Award for Best Actor – Tamil for his portrayal of the title character, while reports emerged that he missed out on the National Film Award for Best Actor by a single vote to Mohanlal.
 Post-Sethu, Vikram has said that the film would always remain close to him regardless of its commercial success and that it put him on the "right path", with Vikram choosing to adapt the prefix of Chiyaan to his screen name.